Local Option Elections

 Are Alcohol Sales Allowed Near Me?

-Most counties allow some types of alcohol sales but not others.
-As of May 2020, there are 56 completely wet counties in Texas and five completely dry counties.
+Most counties and cities allow some types of alcohol sales.
+As of June 2023, there are 59 completely wet counties in Texas and four completely dry counties.

 Limits to Wet/Dry Data